 Peri-menopause, with all its varied and humbling features, can start early for some women, sometimes as early as forty.
 The more common features include night sweats, a short fuse (you’d have a short fuse after a few wet nights!), headaches (dehydration from all that spontaneous sweating), discomfort with intercourse, weight gain, and foggy brain.
 Other less talked about peculiarities include no longer liking red wine, difficulty with orgasms, what I call ‘no-reason anxiety,’ which grips you upon awakening until you realize there’s nothing to be anxious about, increased vulnerability to altitude sickness, and many other vagaries such as less interest in sexual frolicking.

-I offer sex therapy services to people in Marin County and the San Francisco Bay Area from my San Rafael office.
-I also work via Skype and phone.
+I offer sex therapy services to people in Marin County and the San Francisco Bay Area, and internationally, via Skype and phone.

 Low libido does not mean you’re broken.
 Think you might want to work with me?
 Let’s set you up for success.